Trial-In-Error/poll.js/README.md

 Selenium Integration Testing
 ---------------------------------
 Requires the google chrome driver to be present and on the system path.
 See instructions [here](http://simpleprogrammer.com/2014/02/03/selenium-with-node-js/).
 Selenium tests are automatically run as part of the full mocha test suite.
-If the integration tests cause mocha to time out, pass it a custom timeout variable as `mocha -t verylargenumberinmilliseconds` or `mocha specifictest -t verylargenumberinmilliseconds`.
+If the integration tests cause mocha to time out, pass it a custom timeout variable as `mocha --timeout verylargenumberinmilliseconds` or `mocha specifictest -t verylargenumberinmilliseconds`.

 Performance Profiling
 ---------------------------------